MVP Development: How to Choose the Right One for Your Startup

 Your MVP Will be a Waste Unless You Ask the Right Questions

 Imagine you’ve decided to take Eric Ries’s advice about not overthinking your MVP and just doing it.

 So you’ve set out to conduct a Smoke Test.
 For that, you’ve put up a nice landing page, chosen your keywords for AdWords, and launched the campaign.
 Then the campaign money ran out and no one converted.

 What exactly does this mean?

-There is no demand?
-Your landing page sucks?
+Is there no demand?
+Does your landing page suck?
 You’ve chosen the wrong CTA?
-You’ve chosen the wrong keywords?
-You haven’t spent enough on advertising to reach the point of conversion?
+Have you chosen the wrong keywords?
+Haven't you spent enough on advertising to reach the point of conversion?